knassen/personal-tech/README.md

   - A lot of the links are bad and need to be fixed or replaced.
 I've been marking bad links and replacing ones I can find in other sites.
 Thankfully, some of the old sites still exist.

+    - I've got the Figlet pages up and working, with font examples.
+    = I've got my Perl programs back up and have added four more to the list including the cklg SAS log checker.
+    - I've got my vi and vim pages up and working.
+    - The Aurora Editor pages are up and working.
+They are mainly for historical reference.

   - Some of the information needs to be updated and brought up to date.
     Some information is surprisingly still relevant after 25 years.